ingo/ingo.github.io/_recipes/japanese_souffle_pancakes.md

 author: Daniela Galarza
 category: Breakfasts
 description: Towering pancakes made with a meringue mixture for extra height, cooked at a very low temperature for a custardy texture.
-Perfect for breakfast, an afternoon snack, or even dessert.
 image: japanese_souffle_pancakes.jpg
 image_attribution: Romulo Yanes
 image_source: The New York Times